NatureGeorge/naturegeorge.github.io/_posts/2022-07-11-instant-notes.md

 description: Here are the notes on some interesting articles appeared in the ISMB 2022's 3DSIG COSI, as well as related works on the same topic.
 tags: instant-notes
 categories: review
-bibliography: 2022-07-11-instant-notes.bib
 authors:
   - name: Zefeng Zhu
     affiliations:
       name: AAIS, PKU
+bibliography: 2022-07-11-instant-notes.bib
+#
 toc:
-  - name: Protein Comparison & Search
+  - name: Protein Comparison and Search
     - name: Protein Structure Comparison
     - name: Protein Structure Search
     - name: New Sequence Alignment
-  - name: AlphaFold2 & RoseTTAFold Downstream Analysis
+  - name: AlphaFold2 and RoseTTAFold Downstream Analysis
     - name: New Fold?
     - name: Predicting the Impact of Mutations
   - name: Toolbox

 ---

-## Protein Comparison & Search
+## Protein Comparison and Search

 ### Protein Structure Comparison